VasilyGerrans/SuperGUM/README.md

 # SuperGUM

-Do you fear your subscription platform of choice randomly banning you on trumped-up charges, changes in policy, or government intervention?
+Do you fear your subscription platform of choice randomly banning you on trumped-up charges or due to government intervention?

 Have you been hearing about the countless internet creators disenfranchised by their platforms, left to rebuild years of work elsewhere?